 The Business Platinum Card® from American Express is a premium travel rewards cards tailored towards business owners who are frequent travelers with a high number of annual expenses.

-With a steep annual fee of $595, you may be asking yourself, “Can a card really be worth paying that?”
-But when you factoring in the travel rewards and the large number of perks and benefits you receive for being a cardholder, it’s easy to see why this card can be a fantastic option for business owners.
+With a steep annual fee, you may be asking yourself, “Can a card really be worth paying that?”
+But when you factor in the travel rewards and the large number of perks and benefits you receive for being a cardholder, it’s easy to see why this card can be a fantastic option for business owners.